Students who canceled ill-fated spring break trip say they aren't getting refunds

-Parents of students who canceled a spring break trip to Mexico say the sponsoring company is refusing to refund their money and had assured them beforehand that their children would be safe from coronavirus.
+Parents of students who canceled a spring break trip to Mexico say the sponsoring company is not refunding their money and had reassured them beforehand that their children would be safe from the coronavirus.

-Yet 44 of the 70 young adults who took the trip returned to the U.S. with COVID-19, according to the University of Texas Austin.
+Yet 44 of the 70 young adults who took the trip returned to the U.S. with COVID-19, the disease associated with the virus, according to the University of Texas at Austin.
 The group traveled on a chartered plane to Cabo San Lucas about two weeks ago with JusCollege, a company based in Nevada that plans all-inclusive spring break trips.

-Karen Greenblatt's daughter, a sophomore at Indiana University, was planning to go on the trip with her sorority sister, but the Greenblatts grew concerned as they watched the news and learned of the virus' rapid spread.
-They reached out to JusCollege, which responded with assurances the trip was safe, Greenblatt said.
+Karen Greenblatt's daughter, a sophomore at Indiana University, was planning to go on the trip with a sorority sister, but the Greenblatts grew concerned as they watched the news and learned of the virus' rapid spread.
+They reached out to JusCollege, which responded with reassurances that the trip was safe, Greenblatt said.

 "We believe that there is no compelling reason to reconsider travel to Mexico at this time due to Coronavirus," the company wrote to Greenblatt on March 11 in an email she shared with NBC News.
 "We believe that our destinations remain among the safest and most enjoyable destinations in the world to visit right now."